kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/_index.en.md

 ### Create a StorageClass

 KKP uses a custom storage class for the volumes created for user clusters.
-This class, `kubermatic-fast`, needs to be created before the installation can succeed and is strongly recommended to use SSDs.
+This class, `kubermatic-fast`, needs to be created before the installation can succeed and is required to use SSDs or a comparable storage layer.
 The etcd clusters for every user cluster will store their data in this StorageClass and etcd is highly sensitive to slow disk I/O.

 The installer can automatically create an SSD-based StorageClass for a subset of cloud providers.
 It can also simply copy the default StorageClass, but this is not recommended for production setups unless the default class